 Edinburgh Castle usually tops the list of things to do in Edinburgh and it is worth a visit during any season, but I think it looks especially bonnie with a coating of snow!
 For the past couple of years it has snowed in Edinburgh during February, so if you’re visiting then you might be in luck.

 Grab your skip the line tickets here [it’s cheaper to buy online rather than at the gate!]

 National Museum of Scotland

 Is the weather cold and miserable outside?
 Why not discover the history of Scotland and the rest of the world at the National Museum of Scotland.
 It’s free and has some fascinating displays including the Lewis Chessmen [one of the best archaeological discoveries in Scotland], the Cramond Lioness [a rare Roman sculpture that was found in Edinburgh], and ancient Pictish carvings.

 You’ll also get to see Dolly the Sheep, a [noe deceased] stuffed sheep on display that was the first mammal to be cloned!

 Read more: My guide to moving to Edinburgh

 Go for afternoon tea in a cute cafe

 Bad weather is an excellent excuse to indulge in this favourite Scottish pastime!
 Cuddle up with a warm cup of tea, a scone and a book in one of Edinburgh’s many cosy cafes.
-Black Medicine, the cafe at Waterstones and Lovecrumbs are three of my favourites!
+Black Medicine, the cafe at Waterstones and Lovecrumbs are some of my favourites!